jundalisay/spblist/content/en/research/mohammad/quran/sura-096.md

 eous life—these are the best of creatures.
 8. Their reward is with their Lord: Gardens of Eternity beneath which rivers flow, where they will abide forever.
-Allah is pleased with them, and they are pleased with Him.
+Enki is pleased with them, and they are pleased with Him.
 That is for whoever fears His Lord.{{< s v="4" >}}  Those
 12. Or